CptFalcon95/Falcon-cloud-storage/README.md

 * Project status: Development

 ### Notice
-This project is primarily just me playing around with nodeJS and it serves in my portfolio
+This project is primarily just me playing around with nodeJS and to build my portfolio.

 ## Installation

-* From the NodeJS website: install [NodeJS](https://nodejs.org/en/download/).
-* After installing NodeJS run `npm install` in the root directory.
+* After cloning the repo run `npm install` in the root directory
 * Create a `.env` file in the root directory.
 Within the file paste the following, to allow a database to be connected

     `DATABASE_URL=YOUR_MONGODB_URL`

     Currently only tested with MongoDB Atlas clusters.
 Create the database [here](https://cloud.mongodb.com).

-* To change the default port add a new line in the `.env` file.
+* To change the default port add a new line in the `.env` file

     `PORT=XXXX`

-* If SSL is enabled in your environment, add the following to the `.env` file.
+* If SSL is enabled in your environment, add the following to the `.env` file

     `SSL_ENABLED=true`